anarcoiris/anarcoiris/README.md

 ## Data Scientist

 My name is Santiago, 34.
 While I'm in the AGILE, I have always a scope in delivering on-time and anticipating to deadlines.
-I have a science background but I've always been up to date with evergreen technologies and methodologies.
+I have a science background but I've always (tried to) been up to date with evergreen technologies and methodologies.

 * 🌍 I'm actually from Madrid
 * 🖥️ See my portfolio at [My public github portfolio](https://github.com/anarcoiris?tab=repositories)